 - As a family adopt a child from an organization such as Plan Children Canada or World Vision.
 Have your teens write letters and develop a relationship.
 They will learn that some children long to attend school in addition to hours of carrying water from a river to their family hut.
 Our grown children remember our financial support of three different children from the African country, Burkina Faso.
 They recall these children’s circumstances, the letters we wrote, and the thank you notes we received in return.

 Do you wonder where you can find options of volunteering for teens?
 Most towns and cities have a volunteer centre.
 Contact your local centre to inquire about opportunities for youth, families and maybe, even yourself.
+Plus, the jooble website lists opportunities in many countries around the globe.

 Please check out this related post: